 We performed a comparison between JBoss and Oracle WebLogic Server based on real PeerSpot user reviews.

-Find out in this report how the two Application Server solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution's support is very good for repairing components."
+Find out in this report how the two Application Server solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product's initial setup phase is easy."

 "The product integrates well with Java applications."